-This will help you to determine which of the connected devices are within your household and also know those that aren’t.
+Your Tp-Link Wifi Router has a feature that enables you to know how many electronic devices are connected to your WiFi Network.
+This will help you to determine which of the connected devices are within your house and also know those that aren’t.
 In this post, I will show you the 3 simple steps to do it.

 The number of electronic devices that require wifi connection is increasing each day.
 We can attribute this type of innovation to the manufacturers.
 They want to utilize wireless networks to make the use of their appliances more convenient to their customers.